 The system will adjust to maintain the temperature you set.
-It will select the best fan speed and air flow setting to keep you comfortable with the least amount of noise.
+It will select the best fan speed and airflow setting to keep you comfortable with the least amount of noise.

-- Press the arrows on the "TEMP SET" switch to set a comfortable temperature. - 2.
-Press "AUTO."

-The fan speed will adjust automatically unless you press the arrows on the switch.
+Press the arrows on the TEMP SET switch to set a comfortable temperature.
+Then press AUTO and the fan speed will adjust automatically unless you press the arrows on the switch.